shaik1002/biggitlabbomb/doc/administration/settings/jira_cloud_app.md

 With this method:

 - GitLab.com [handles the install and uninstall lifecycle events](#gitlabcom-handling-of-app-lifecycle-events) sent from Jira Cloud and forwards them to your GitLab instance.
 All data from your self-managed instance is still sent directly to Jira Cloud.
-- GitLab.com [handles branch creation links](#gitlabcom-handling-of-branch-creation) by redirecting them to your instance.
 - With any version of GitLab prior to 17.2 it is not possible to create branches from Jira Cloud on self-managed instances.
   For more information, see [issue 391432](https://gitlab.com/gitlab-org/gitlab/-/issues/391432).